jhonyld/coding-interview-frontend/README.md

 ## Setup Instructions

-You should create a .env file for the environment variables
+You should create a .env file in the root of the project for the environment variables API_BASE_URL

 1. **Install dependencies:**
    ```sh